Unitary transform diagonalizing the Confluent Hypergeometric kernel: Introduction

-To make parallels with other processes, we recall the Bessel and the Airy kernel determinantal point processes \cite{TW_93, TW_94}.
+To make parallels with other processes, we recall the Bessel and the Airy kernel determinantal point processes~\cite{TW_93, TW_94}.
 One general feature of these processes is the integrable form of the kernel.
-Such form yields a connection of gap asymptotics with the Painlev\'e equations (see \cite{DKV_11, BD_01} for these calculations for $\mathbb{P}_{K^s}$).
-We note, however, that existence of an explicit formula for the diagonalizing unitary transform was used by Basor, Ehrhardt and Widom \cite{BE_03, BW_99} to derive the convergence of additive functionals to the Gaussian distribution for the mentioned processes.
-The transform $\CT$ is a counterpart of the Airy transform and the Hankel transform, diagonalizing the Airy kernel and the Bessel kernel respectively (see \cite{BE_03, BW_99} for details).
+Such form yields a connection between gap asymptotics and Painlev\'e equations (see~\cite{DKV_11, BD_01} for these calculations for $\mathbb{P}_{K^s}$).
+However, we note that the existence of an explicit formula for the diagonalizing unitary transform was used by Basor, Ehrhardt and Widom~\cite{BE_03, BW_99} to derive the convergence of additive functionals to the Gaussian distribution for the mentioned processes.
+The transform $\CT$ is a counterpart of the Airy transform and the Hankel transform diagonalizing the Airy kernel and the Bessel kernel respectively (see~\cite{BE_03, BW_99} for details).